Is The Human Brain Like a Computer?

 The brain’s neural networks enable simultaneous engagement in various cognitive tasks, from sensory perception to complex problem-solving, a feat not easily replicated by artificial intelligence.

-The efficiency of the human body also shines in comparison to computers.
+The efficiency of the body also shines in comparison to computers.
 Our energy consumption is remarkably low considering the myriad physiological processes occurring within us.

 In contrast, computers generate heat and require significant power for operation, emphasizing the energy efficiency evolved in the human biological system.